Get a property report and suburb profile for any property in Turramurra

 Turramurra suburb profile

 Turramurra is a picturesque suburb located on Sydney's Upper North Shore, approximately 17km from the CBD.
-Known for its lush greenery and tranquil atmosphere, Turramurra offers a peaceful retreat from the hustle and bustle of city life.
-The suburb is characterized by its spacious family homes, tree-lined streets, and a strong sense of community.
-Turramurra boasts excellent schools, making it a popular choice for families, and is well-served by public transport, including a train station that provides easy access to the city.
-Its proximity to national parks and local amenities adds to its appeal, making Turramurra a desirable place to live.
+Known for its lush greenery and tranquil atmosphere, Turramurra offers a serene escape from the hustle and bustle of city life.
+The suburb is characterized by its spacious family homes, tree-lined streets, and proximity to national parks, making it a haven for nature lovers.
+Turramurra boasts excellent schools, a friendly community, and convenient access to public transport, including a train station.
+Its blend of natural beauty and suburban convenience makes Turramurra a highly sought-after location for families and professionals.

 Turramurra property market performance

-Sales activity has been active, with 44 houses and 30 units sold over the past three months.
-Units are selling slightly faster than houses, with a median of 34 days on the market compared to 40 days for houses, suggesting a competitive unit market.
+Sales activity has been moderate, with 31 houses and 22 units sold in the past three months.
+Units are selling slightly faster than houses, with a median time on market of 34 days compared to 40 days for houses, suggesting a competitive unit market.

 Average rent - units$730Past 12 months